 As early as 1850, wealthy foreigners started to spend vacation in the French Riviera, later called ‘Côte d’Azur’.
 Notably rich Englishmen, Russian noble families and international travellers.
 The development of railway was key to massively attract this new clientele, who needed to travel to the South of France.

 Paris-Lyon-Méditerranée railway, known as PLM, was created in 1857.
 It soon became the most important railway group in France, measured by passenger traffic and infrasctructure.
 Progressively, PLM expanded its network to the Alps resorts, helping the development of what became ‘the tourist’ industry.

 With its network of railway and hotels, PLM was synonym to leisure travels to the French destinations of the Mediterranean and the French Alps.
 PLM main train station in Paris was the famous Gare de Lyon.
-During 80 years, PLM transformed France into a fashionable tourist destination for international travels, reducing distance et transforming the whole South West France into the hot spot of nascent international tourism.
+During 80 years, PLM transformed France into a fashionable tourist destination for international travels, reducing distance et transforming the whole South East of France into the hot spot of nascent international tourism.

 In 1938, following grave social unrest across all railway companies, the socialist government –called Front Populaire – decided to nationalize all French railway companies and infrastructure, marking the end of the upper class oriented PLM with the creation of SNCF state railway.

 PLM SA was deprived of its railway activities, and continued to develop its touristic and hotel network across France and Europe.
 Listed on the French stock market, PLM became a leading hotel group in France, until the 1980s when it was taken by Compagnie des Wagons-Lits (CIWL), then by ACCOR, during a major takeover in 1991.